DINA-community/Matching-Agent/README.md

 2. **CSAF Synchronizer (`csafsync`)**: Fetches and processes CSAF (Common Security Advisory Framework) data.

 Furthermore it includes the matcher implementation that uses the data from the synchronizers to match assets.
-The matches can be retrieved via a REST API, and alternatively a hook can be set up to be notified of new matches (WIP).
+The matches can be retrieved via a REST API, and alternatively, a hook can be set up to be notified of new matches ( WIP).

 ## Feature Matrix